genomicsclass/leanpub/manuscript/getting_started.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/intro/getting_started.Rmd).

 The first R command we will run is `install.packages`.
-If you took the `swirl` tutorial you already did this.
+If you took the `swirl` tutorial you should have already done this.
 R only includes a basic set of functions.
 It can do much more than this, but not everybody needs everything so we instead make some functions available via packages.
 Many of these functions are stored in CRAN.
 Note that these